strimzi/proposals/066-topic-replication-factor-change.md

 ### Configuration parameters

-The Topic Operator needs to authenticate and send HTTP requests to the Cruise Control's REST API.
+The Topic Operator will need to authenticate and send HTTP requests to the Cruise Control's REST API.
+A new admin user will be provisioned for the Topic Operator, separate from the credentials used by the KafkaRebalanceOperator.
-The following environment variables are set by the Cluster Operator for consumption by the Topic Operator when Cruise Control is configured in Kafka resource, or manually by the user in case of standalone deployment:
+The following environment variables will be set by the Cluster Operator for consumption by the Topic Operator when Cruise Control is configured in Kafka resource, or manually by the user in case of standalone deployment:

 | Name                                  | Type    | Default | Description                                                   |
 |:--------------------------------------|---------|---------|---------------------------------------------------------------|